Who we are

 Since its founding in 1987 the Foundation has donated nearly $1 million to fund various initiatives.
 Ongoing efforts rely, in part, on donations from members of the community, like you, who have generously invested in education through the Foundation.

 In District 54, 22 percent of students qualify for the federal free lunch program.
-The District 54 Education Foundation ensures all District 54 students have the same opportunities by funding
+Over the years, the District 54 Education Foundation’s focus has been to ensure all District 54 students have the same opportunities by funding

 - Grants to students with financial need so they can participate in extracurricular activities, and

-Click any of the links above to find out more about the programs we fund.
+Click the links to find out more about the programs we fund.
+To read our past newsletter or sign up to receive our emailed newsletter, click here.

 How you can help